voduchau-org/kuc-docusaurus-v2/docs/document/docs/getting-started/quick-start.md

 First, follow the below steps to create an app to install Kintone UI Component.

-1. Create a blank app. ([Creating an App from Scratch](https://get.kintone.help/k/en/user/create_app/tutorial.html))<br>
+1. Create a blank app. ([Creating an App from Scratch](https://get.kintone.help/k/en/user/create_app/tutorial.html))<br/>
 You do not need to set up any fields in this app.

 ## Installation

-Kintone UI Component supports installation via a UMD, a CDN, or a npm package.<br>
+Kintone UI Component supports installation via a UMD, a CDN, or a npm package.<br/>
-You can choose to import or implement the library according to the environment such as the browser environment or Node.js environment.<br>
+You can choose to import or implement the library according to the environment such as the browser environment or Node.js environment.<br/>
 In this article, we will show you how to install and implement using each approach.

 > We recommend that you should upgrade Kintone UI Component to the latest version for your projects.

-> See the Components section in the sidebar for more details on each component.<br>
+> See the Components section in the sidebar for more details on each component.<br/>
 > (Additional components will be added in order.)

 ### Use the UMD

-> When using a version on and after v1.4.0, please use `Kucs["1.x.x"]` instead of Kuc and specify your expected version (ex. `new Kucs["1.4.0"].Button()`).<br>
+> When using a version on and after v1.4.0, please use `Kucs["1.x.x"]` instead of Kuc and specify your expected version (ex. `new Kucs["1.4.0"].Button()`).<br/>
-> The rendered components' tags and class names will include the version number.<br>
+> The rendered components' tags and class names will include the version number.<br/>
 > You may still use `Kuc` as a global variable but **note that it may be conflicting when adding two or more `kuc.min.js` files** on Kintone customization or plug-in.
-In this case, the `Kuc` object refers to the last loaded `kuc.min.js` file.<br>
+In this case, the `Kuc` object refers to the last loaded `kuc.min.js` file.<br/>
 > In case that there is only one `kuc.min.js` file in the Kintone system or there is no problem with using last loaded `kuc.min.js` file, you can use Kuc object.
 Please remove `const Kuc = Kucs['1.x.x'];` line.
-> When using a version before v1.4.0, please use `Kuc` as a global variable but **note that it may be conflicting when adding two or more `kuc.min.js` files** on Kintone customization or plug-in.<br>
+> When using a version before v1.4.0, please use `Kuc` as a global variable but **note that it may be conflicting when adding two or more `kuc.min.js` files** on Kintone customization or plug-in.<br/>
 > Please read this [Version conflicts issue and solution](../guides/version-conflicts-issue-solution) article for more information!

 1. Download the file located inside Kintone UI Component repository's [each version Release field](https://github.com/kintone-labs/kintone-ui-component/releases).
 Unzip the attached archives folder (kintone-ui-component-{version} .tgz).
 Upload the following file to the `JavaScript and CSS Customization` inside Kintone's app setting.